final-hill/final-hill.github.io/_pages/privacy-policy.md

 ### Contact

-For any additional questions and concerns you can send an email to <michael.haufe@final-hill.com>.
+For any additional questions and concerns you can contact us via the [Contact page](/contact).